abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/openstack/validation-vm-launch.md

 You also:

-- Created vSwitch networking specific to ARM + Azure
+- Created vSwitch networking specific to Arm + Azure
-- Uploaded an ARM-compatible image
+- Uploaded an Arm-compatible image
 - Created network and compute resources
 - Launched and verified a virtual machine